 During the Clinical Rotation:

 - Facilitate student’s introduction to the clinical setting

 - Act as a clinical expert and role model sharing experiences and knowledge

 - Provide clinical supervision and consultation to the student during their practicum experience

 - Meet with the student regularly to discuss progress towards achievement of learning competencies (as outlined in the student’s learning plan)

 - Inform the course instructor of any problems arising from the student placement as soon as these are suspected or identified (Early intervention and faculty support helps to ensure student success and decrease preceptor burden in difficult situations)

 - Review the clinical portfolio for accuracy

 - Review the course competencies with the student to determine if successfully achieved.
 Meet and discuss evaluation of performance with the student.
-Complete the required final evaluation* online via Linking Health Professionals, (watch for an email link from email@example.com), and discuss the evaluation with the course instructor if unsatisfactory.
+Complete the required final evaluation* via CORE ELMS (watch for an email link from email@example.com).

 *If you are a physician preceptor, please discuss evaluation of performance with the NP Advisor prior to completing the online from